awsdocs/aws-freertos-docs/doc_source/userguide/run-tests.md

 ```
 devicetester_[linux | mac | win_x86-64] run-suite --group-id mqtt --test-id mqtt_test
 ```

+update\-idt
+\(Optional\) If this parameter is not set and a newer IDT version is available, you will be prompted to update IDT\.
+If this parameter is set to `Y`, IDT will stop test execution if it detects that a newer version is available\.
+If this parameter is set to `N`, IDT will continue the test execution\.

+update\-managed\-policy
+\(Optional\) If this parameter is not used and IDT detects that your managed policy isn't up\-to\-date, you will be prompted to update your managed policy\.
+If this parameter is set to `Y`, IDT will stop test execution if it detects that your managed policy isn't up\-to\-date\.
+If this parameter is set to `N`, IDT will continue the test execution\.

 upgrade\-test\-suite
 \(Optional\) If not used, and a newer test suite version is available, you're prompted to download it\.
 To hide the prompt, specify `y` to always download the latest test suite, or `n` to use the test suite specified or the latest version on your system\.